serde-rs/serde-rs.github.io/_src/README.md

 Serde by the community.

 - [JSON], the ubiquitous JavaScript Object Notation used by many HTTP APIs.
-- [Bincode], a compact binary format used for IPC within the Servo rendering engine.
+- [Postcard], a no\_std and embedded-systems friendly compact binary format.
 - [CBOR], a Concise Binary Object Representation designed for small message size without the need for version negotiation.
 - [YAML], a self-proclaimed human-friendly configuration language that ain't